 - Your comfort level: Some pumps are more complicated to use than others.
 It is important to choose a pump that you feel comfortable using.

-Insulin pumps are a life-changing tool for people with diabetes but can be expensive.
-The upfront cost of an insulin pump ranges from $4,000 to $7,000, and the recurring costs of supplies can add up to another $2,000 to $3,000 per year.
+Insulin pumps are a lifesaver for people with diabetes, but they can be expensive.
+The upfront cost of an insulin pump is anywhere from $4,000 to $7,000, and the recurring costs of supplies can add up to another $2,000 to $3,000 per year.

 The cost of an insulin pump and supplies can be covered by insurance, but there are often copays and deductibles.
 The amount of coverage that you have will depend on your insurance plan.